Prithwish10/Aucteria/README.md

   Currently AWS or serverless don't know who you are.
 So you need to do the following steps:
   * Head over to your AWS developer console, and serach for the service IAM.
 This service handles permissions and users in AWS
   * Head over to **Users** from the left panel
   * Now you need to create a new user.
-Because it is not recommented to user your root AWS account.
+Because it is not recommended to use your root AWS account.
     * Give your new user the Programmatic access and AWS Management Console access.
-    * Create a password for this new user
+    * Create a strong password for this new user.
     * Attach Policies: You can give the AdmistratorAccess to your user, but in production built its recommended to give users permission to that many services that they require.
-    * After creating the user, you will get an Access key ID and Secret access key.
+    * After creating the user, you will get an **Access key ID** and **Secret access key**.
 You will need those to configure the AWS CLI.
     * Head over to your cmd and type **aws configure**, and give the Access key ID and Secret access key, along with the aws region and serverless.yaml file format.
       ```sh
       C:\Users\prith>aws configure